thdk/TS3-projects-references-example/README.md

 A small example for 'Project References'.
 A typescript feature introduced in version 3.0.

+The repo has two branches:
+- es
+- commonjs

 The project structure exists of three projects.
  - common
  - project-a
  - project-b